toggl-open-source/toggldesktop/docs/win/other-major-systems.md

 ### Custom window styling

-To achieve the custom window borders and styling of the Toggl Desktop windows, we use our own window types that override much of the default windows styling.
-These files can be found in `ui/chrome`.
+To achieve the custom window borders and styling of the Toggl Desktop windows, we window types from `MahApps.Metro` library that override much of the default windows styling.

-Care was taken to allow as much of the default windows behaviour - like minimizing and maximising animations, and drop shadows - to be retained, while implementing the application's style according to the design documents.

-### Themes

-When experimenting with adding an option to allow the user to switch to a more compact layout, we added a theme system that can be used to easily switch out resource dictionaries at runtime.

-`ui/ThemeTypes` specifies the different types of themes supported.
-For each theme, only one resource dictionary can be active at a time.

-The default dictionary for a theme type is specified in `App.xaml`, while themes can be switched out with a call to `Activate()` in the static class `ui/Theme.cs`.

-Note that resources specified in themes have to be consumed in the UI XAML using dynamic bindings, to ensure they are updated when the themes are switched out.

-This system can for example be used for localisation, or color scheme settings.

 ## Overlays